yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 By {{< gh-hovercard "9619" "requiring unregistration to wait for in-progress callbacks to finish running," >}} this issue is solved for good.

 After the merge of german77's impressive Joy-Con driver release [last month](https://yuzu-emu.org/entry/yuzu-progress-report-dec-2022/#new-joy-con-driver-and-other-input-improvements), [Morph](https://github.com/Morph1984) noticed that yuzu was often taking a significantly longer amount of time to shutdown, sometimes more than 5 seconds longer than it should have been allowed to.
-He discovered that this was due to sleep calls in the Joy-Con driver to poll for new devices that weren't being cancelled on shutdown, and with help from byte[], he {{< gh-hovercard "9677" "implemented a proper fix" >}} so that they would immediately stop waiting when shutdown was signalled (#9677).
+He discovered that this was due to sleep calls in the Joy-Con driver to poll for new devices that weren't being cancelled on shutdown, and with help from byte[], he {{< gh-hovercard "9677" "implemented a proper fix" >}} so that they would immediately stop waiting when shutdown was signalled.

 More battles won for the shutdown wars, with no end in sight so far!
 It almost feels like a [Worms](https://www.youtube.com/watch?v=HWJsY4FoSZ8) game by now.